 Welcome

 Welcome to Community Transit’s online open house for the Swift Gold Line project.
 Here you can find information about the the Swift Gold Line.
-This first phase of the online open house closed on Aug.
-7. Subscribe to the project by clicking the Follow button above to learn about additional opportunities for input this winter and in early 2025.
+Subscribe to the project by clicking the Follow button above to learn about additional opportunities for input in early 2025.

 Community Transit is preparing to dramatically improve transit service for Arlington, Marysville, and Everett by expanding the Swift bus rapid transit (BRT) network with the Swift Gold Line.